-The Forcepoint Behavioral Analytics UI is configurable through a concept called AppConfig.
+The Forcepoint Behavioral Analytics UI is configurable through the AppConfig API.
 AppConfig is simply a RESTful endpoint in MDS that gets/sets JSON-based configuration objects.
 Minor alterations can have considerable impact on analytic results, so take caution when editing.
 The following attribute tables provide a comprehensive insight into how Forcepoint Behavioral Analytics can be fine-tuned for almost any use case: